Ketamine and Alcohol: The Honest Answer From Your Doctor

 What to do if you already drank

-If you drank the night of a session that happened earlier today: note it in your journal.
+If you drank the night of a session you already did: note it in your journal so we can correlate it with response.
 Do not drink again tomorrow.
 Let the next session fully rest.

-If you drink socially 3x a week while on a weekly ketamine protocol: we should talk.
-We can either tighten the drinking to the off days, or slow down the ketamine course, or both.
+If you drink socially several times a week during a treatment course: message me.
+We tighten the drinking to off days, slow the cadence, or both.

-If you have been drinking every day and just realized it may be interfering: you have options.
-A 30-day pause often dramatically improves response to the next ketamine cycle.
-A conversation about tapering is worth having.
-This is not a judgment call — it is a dose-response relationship.
+If you have been drinking daily and just realized it may be interfering: a 30-day pause often dramatically improves response to the next cycle.
+This is dose-response, not judgment.

 The bottom line

-Alcohol in modest amounts, outside the session window, is not a problem for ketamine therapy.
-Alcohol the day before or day after a session is a problem.
-Daily drinking during a treatment course is a problem.
+Modest drinking outside the session window is fine.
+Drinking the day before or day after a session blunts the treatment.
+Daily drinking flattens the antidepressant response over a course.
 Alcohol-use disorder is its own conversation.

 If you are considering at-home ketamine and want to know whether your drinking pattern is compatible, the eligibility check includes space for honest disclosure.
 For pricing and plans, see the pricing page or my full 2026 cost comparison.